 Sanders’ Medicare for All bill includes some measures to rein in health care costs.
 For example, the government would set payment rates for all drugs, medical equipment, and services.
 The Department of Health and Human Services, which would oversee the program, would set a total budget for health care each year, and spending couldn’t go over that amount.

 All the same, it’s clear that a program providing full health coverage for every American would be expensive.
 What’s less clear is just how expensive.
-Cost estimates from economists vary widely by more than $1 trillion per year.
+Cost estimates from economists vary by more than $1 trillion per year.
 That makes it unclear whether Sanders’ ideas to pay for the Medicare for All program will really be enough to cover the cost.

 Varying Cost Estimates